 Jonathan N. Halpern is a partner and experienced litigation attorney in the firm's White Collar Defense and Investigations Practice, based in New York.

 A former federal prosecutor in the Southern District of New York, Mr. Halpern is a seasoned litigator with extensive experience conducting corporate investigations, litigating complex criminal and civil matters, and trying jury cases to verdict.
-He represents clients in internal and government investigations, in a wide array of criminal and compliance issues.
-Institutional and individual clients turn to Mr. Halpern to defend them in investigations of international bribery, insider trading, securities, tax and financial fraud as well as sexual assault and workplace harassment.
+He represents clients in internal and government investigations in a wide array of criminal and compliance issues.
+Institutional and individual clients turn to Mr. Halpern to defend them in investigations of international bribery, false claims and other healthcare issues, insider trading, securities, commodities, tax and financial fraud as well as sexual assault and workplace harassment.
 A legal counselor, strategist and problem solver, Mr. Halpern is a fierce advocate and tenacious negotiator both behind the scenes and in court.

-In addition to defending clients at trial and on appeal, Mr. Halpern represents clients in matters before U.S. Attorney's Offices, including cases in U.S. District Court in the Southern and Eastern Districts of New York, the U.S. Department of Justice, State Attorney General's Offices, the U.S. Securities and Exchange Commission, and the Treasury Department.
-His clients span diverse industries, from financial services, technology, energy services, pharmaceutical and healthcare to media, manufacturing and retail.
+In addition to defending clients at trial and on appeal, Mr. Halpern represents clients in matters before U.S. attorney's offices, including cases in U.S. District Court in the Southern and Eastern Districts of New York, the U.S. Department of Justice, state attorney general's offices, the U.S. Securities and Exchange Commission, U.S. Commodities and Futures Trading Commission and the Treasury Department.
+His clients span diverse industries from financial services, technology, energy services, pharmaceutical and healthcare to media, manufacturing and retail.

 Mr. Halpern counsels clients on a wide variety of criminal, compliance and enforcement issues, including allegations involving the Foreign Corrupt Practices Act (FCPA), false claims, complex fraud and financial transactions, antitrust violations, insider trading, securities fraud, sexual assault and workplace harassment.
 His practice also encompasses healthcare and medical practice issues, tax crimes, cybercrime, government contract fraud and art fraud.